PerfectoCode/Community-Samples/README.md

 # Community-Samples
 ![Perfecto](http://www.perfectomobile.com/sites/all/themes/perfecto/img/logo.png)

-This project contains Perfecto product and code samples that are delivered by the large Perfecto community and users, while the projects and samples in this repository (Community-Samples) are not officially supported by Perfecto they can provide you with high value.
+This Community-Samples repository contains Perfecto product and code samples that are delivered by the large Perfecto community and users.
+The projects and samples in this repository are not official Perfecto documentation.

-We would be happy to accept your samples, contact asafs@perfectomobile.com to get write access.
+Your samples and contributios are welcome, contact asafs@perfectomobile.com to get write access.

 The following examples are included: